How To Make An Amazingly Fluffy Omelette

 But these steps are not necessary.

-The key to making a really fluffy omelette is using a blender to whip the eggs.
+The key to making a really fluffy omelette (or a souffle omelette) is using a blender to whip the eggs.
 This adds air to the eggs, making them frothy.
 The frothy egg batter yields a light, fluffy omelette.

 Replicating a Mickey’s Diner Omelette

 Mickey’s Diner is a St. Paul landmark.
 It opened in 1939, and is open 24/7, 365 days a year.
-(Update: Sadly, Mickey’s Diner is temporarily closed due to the pandemic).
+(Update: Sadly, Mickey’s Diner did not survive the pandemic.)

-From what I’ve observed sitting at the counter, their method is simple: Beat the eggs using a malt machine.
+From what I observed sitting at the counter, their method was simple: Beat the eggs using a malt machine.
 Fry the eggs in real butter.
 Lots of it.
+Tilt skillet to ensure even cooking.
 Fry the toppings separately.
 Fold the omelette in half and slide in the toppings.

 Scrambled eggs!
 How to make perfect scrambled eggs.